 Moreover, as India is a federal state, local legislators may create favourable law environments for gambling & poker, which is, for instance, the case of two states in particular: Goa and Sikkim.

 Throughout the whole country of India, some laws do, however, apply uniformly.
 As such, the minimum legal gambling age is 18 everywhere in India.
-Also, regarding taxes, players have to pay 30 percent income tax on all winnings above 10,000 rupees (around $150).
+Also, regarding taxes, players have to pay a 30 percent income tax on all winnings above 10,000 rupees (around $150).

 Live Poker Venues in India